 - Company declares dividends from a stock

-- the company sets the record date and sends press-release to inform shareholders
+- Company sets the record date and sends a press release to inform the shareholders

-- the record day comes; all shareholders on record on that date will get the dividend payment
+- Record day: all shareholders kept on record to that date are entitled to receive dividend payment

-- the next day comes.
-It is called the ex-date because from that date the stock trades ex-dividend (meaning everyone who buys stocks after ex-date won’t get the next payment)
+- Next day: called the ex-date because from that date the stock trades ex-dividend (meaning everyone who buys stocks after ex-date won’t get the next payment)

-- the payable date comes (normally, about one month after the record date) and clients receive dividends on their accounts.
+- Payable date: normally, one month after the record date; that’s when clients receive dividends to their accounts.

-However, in some cases, clients might receive the funds with a few days delay due to the necessary time to process the documentation.
+In some cases, clients might receive the funds with a few days’ delay due to document processing.